Temporary cycle lane creates route to help key workers

 The bikes are cleaned and sanitised before being handed over, and social distancing is observed at all times, including during collection.

-More information about Leicester Bike Aid is available at Choose How You Move, by clicking here.
+More information about Leicester Bike Aid is available on the Choose How You Move website